 Ohio's statute does not define "apology," or any of the other forms of expression, and does not distinguish between a healthcare provider's statement of sympathy and one acknowledging fault.
-One appellate court - Wooster Orthopaedics & Sports Medicine, Inc., 193 Ohio App.3d 581,2011-Ohio-3199, 952 N.E.2d 1216 (9th Dist.) - said that statements of apology do not include statements of fault, while another - Stewart v.
-Vivian, 2016-Ohio-2892, 64 N.E.3d 606 (12th Dist.) - said that they do.
+One appellate court, Wooster Orthopaedics & Sportsmedicine, Inc., 193 Ohio App.3d 581, 2011-Ohio-3199, 952 N.E.2d 1216 (9th Dist.), has said that statements of apology do not include statements of fault, while another, Stewart v.
+Vivian, 2016-Ohio-2892, 64 N.E.3d 606 (12th Dist.), has said that they do.
 The Supreme Court agreed to resolve this conflict by accepting Stewart for review.
-In a 5-2 decision released in September 2017, Justice Kennedy, writing for the majority, found that statements admitting liability or fault made during the course of apologizing or commiserating do indeed fall within the statute's protections.
+In a 5-2 decision released on September 12, 2017, Justice Kennedy, writing for the majority, found that statements admitting liability or fault made during the course of apologizing or commiserating do indeed fall within the statute's protections.
 Stewart v.
-Vivian, Slip Opinion No. 2016-1013, 2017-Ohio-7526.
+Vivian, Slip Opinion No. 2017-Ohio-7526, para.
+2.

 Stewart was a medical-malpractice and wrongful-death action filed by Dennis Stewart on behalf of the estate of his wife, Michelle.
 Following a suicide attempt, Michelle was admitted to Mercy Hospital under the care of Dr. Rodney Vivian, who entered orders requiring hospital staff to visually check on Michelle every 15 minutes.
 During an unmonitored period, Michelle again attempted suicide.
 Her attempt caused irreversible brain damage and she eventually died.
 Dr. Vivian spoke to Dennis and Michelle's sister after the event.
-Dr. Vivian did not remember the exact conversation, although he later recalled saying he was sorry.
-Dennis and Michelle's sister provided differing accounts of the statements made by Dr. Vivian.
+Dr. Vivian did not remember the conversation, although he later recalled saying he was sorry.
+Dennis and Michelle's sister provided differing accounts of the statements made by Dr. Vivian:

-According to Dennis, Dr. Vivian said he "didn't know how it happened; it was a terrible situation, but she had just told him that she still wanted to be dead, that she wanted to kill herself."

-Michelle's sister remembered that Dr. Vivian asked the family what they thought had happened.
+- According to Dennis, Dr. Vivian said he "didn't know how it happened; it was a terrible situation, but she had just told him that she still wanted to be dead, that she wanted to kill herself." - Michelle's sister remembered that Dr. Vivian asked the family what they thought had happened.
 In response, Dennis said that Michelle "had obviously tried to kill herself."
-Dr. Vivian commented, "Yeah, she said she was going to do that.
+Dr. Vivian commented, "yeah, she said she was going to do that.
 She told me she would keep trying."
+Id. at para 13-15.

 Despite differences between the family's statements, the trial court nonetheless found that Dr. Vivian's statements were an "attempt at commiseration" and therefore inadmissible under the apology statute.
+Id. at para 16.
 The case proceeded to trial without the statements and the jury eventually returned a defense verdict.
+Id. at para 17.
 The appellate court affirmed, finding that the Ohio General Assembly's intent was to protect all statements of apology, including those admitting fault.
+Id. at para 18.

 On appeal to the Supreme Court, the Court acknowledged that the statute does not define "apology."
-The Court therefore relied on its ordinary dictionary meaning - "an acknowledgment intended as an atonement for some improper or injurious mark or act: an admission to another of a wrong or discourtesy done accompanied by an expression of regret."
-Relying on that dictionary meaning, the statute was "susceptible of only one reasonable interpretation" - i.e., "a statement expressing apology is a statement that expresses a feeling of regret for an unanticipated outcome of the patient's medical care and may include an acknowledgment that the patient's medical care fell below the standard of care."
+Id. at para 26.
+The Court therefore relied on its ordinary dictionary meaning-"an acknowledgment intended as an atonement for some improper or injurious mark or act: an admission to another of a wrong or discourtesy done accompanied by an expression of regret."
+Id. at para 27-28.
+Relying on that dictionary meaning, the statute was "susceptible of only one reasonable interpretation"-i.e., "a statement expressing apology is a statement that expresses a feeling of regret for an unanticipated outcome of the patient's medical care and may include an acknowledgment that the patient's medical care fell before the standard of care."
+Id.
 The Court's ruling makes clear that statements of fault come within the evidentiary protections of R.C.
 2317.43 and are inadmissible.